-The Juniper Networks NetScreen-5200 and NetScreen-5400 (hereafter referred to as the "NetScreen 5000 series") are Internet security devices that integrate firewall, virtual private networking (VPN), and traffic shaping functions.
+The Juniper Networks NetScreen-500 is an Internet security device that integrates firewall, virtual private networking (VPN), and traffic shaping functions.

-Through the VPN, NetScreen 5000 series devices provide the following:
+Through the VPN, NetScreen-500 device provides the following:

 - IPSec standard security

-- Triple-DES and Advanced Encryption Standard (AES) key managementManual and automated IKE
+- Triple-DES and Advanced Encryption Standard (AES) key management

+- Manual and automated IKE

 - Use of RSA and DSA certificates

-The NetScreen 5000 series also provide an interface for an operator to configure or set policies through the Console or Network ports.
+The NetScreen-500 also provide an interface for an operator to configure or set policies through the Console or Network ports.
 For initial configuration, the operator must directly connect a VT-100 terminal or a non-networked device that can emulate a VT-100 terminal to the Console port via a serial cable.

-The general components of the NetScreen 5000 series include firmware and hardware.
-The main hardware components consist of a main processor, memory, flash, ASICs (GigaScreen version 2 and GigaScreen II), 10/100 Mbps ethernet interface, GBIC network interface, console interface, backplane, redundant power supplies and fan tray.
+The general components of the NetScreen-500 include firmware and hardware.
+The main hardware components consist of a main processor, memory, flash, ASIC (GigaScreen), 10/100 Mbps ethernet interface, GBIC network interface, console interface, backplane, redundant power supplies and fan tray.
 The entire case is defined as the cryptographic boundary of the module.
-The NetScreen 5000 series physical configuration is defined as a multi-chip standalone module.
+The NetScreen-500 physical configuration is defined as a multi-chip standalone module.